 ◆ When to Pray the Luminous Mysteries

-| Standard day | Thursday — assigned by John Paul II in 2002 to complete the weekly Rosary cycle without displacing the traditional 15 mysteries |
+Thursday — assigned by John Paul II in 2002 to complete the weekly Rosary cycle without displacing the traditional 15 mysteries

-| Introduced | 16 October 2002, Rosarium Virginis Mariae §19 — the first new mysteries added to the Rosary in its modern form; called mysteria lucis, mysteries of light |
+16 October 2002, Rosarium Virginis Mariae §19 — the first new mysteries added to the Rosary in its modern form; called mysteria lucis, mysteries of light

-| Status | Proposed as an option, not a requirement.
-Traditional communities praying the original 15-decade Rosary are not obligated to include them |
+Proposed as an option, not a requirement.
+Traditional communities praying the original 15-decade Rosary are not obligated to include them

-| Feast of the Baptism of the Lord | The Sunday after Epiphany — especially apt for the First Luminous Mystery |
+The Sunday after Epiphany — especially apt for the First Luminous Mystery

-| Corpus Christi | The Thursday feast of the Body and Blood of Christ — aligns naturally with the Fifth Luminous Mystery, the Institution of the Eucharist |
+The Thursday feast of the Body and Blood of Christ — aligns naturally with the Fifth Luminous Mystery, the Institution of the Eucharist

-After Jesus was baptized, he came up from the water and behold, the heavens were opened for him, and he saw the Spirit of God descending like a dove and coming upon him.
-And a voice came from the heavens, saying, "This is my beloved Son, with whom I am well pleased."
+And Jesus being baptized, forthwith came out of the water: and lo, the heavens were opened to him: and he saw the Spirit of God descending as a dove, and coming upon him.
+And behold a voice from heaven, saying: This is my beloved Son, in whom I am well pleased.
 Matthew 3:16-17

 Jesus — who has no sin — submits to the baptism of repentance, identifying himself completely with sinful humanity.
 In doing so he sanctifies the waters of Baptism for all who will be baptised in his name.
 The Holy Spirit descends as a dove; the Father's voice speaks from heaven; the Trinity is simultaneously revealed.
 The fruit is openness to the Holy Spirit — the willingness to receive what God desires to give, and to be led where He desires to lead.